Power of attorney and preparing your home — what to do when you become your parent’s caregiver

 You may now be faced with handling what could be one of the most difficult tasks of your life — taking care of your parents.
 Many adult children know it’s inevitable as their parents get older, but it can often feel unexpected when that day finally arrives.
 Are you prepared, emotionally or financially, to take on the role of caregiver?

 My mom, Linda B. Jones, was one of a kind.
-She was a vibrant woman who loved life.
-She worked, cooked, cleaned and took care of her family.
+She was a vibrant woman who enjoyed life to the fullest.
+She loved to cook and always kept a clean house.
+But taking care of her family was number one.

 But we never imagined the roles reversing.
 It started after mom suffered from several mild strokes in January 2022.

 That was the first sign that she needed more medical attention.
 Her primary care physician recommended that she see a specialist.
-Neurologists diagnosed her with cerebral amyloid angiopathy.
+Neurologists diagnosed her with cerebral amyloid angiopathy in 2023.
 It’s a disorder that causes dementia.

 When my mother’s condition worsened, me, my father and my younger siblings had to step in and help her with grocery shopping, cooking and other chores around the home, as she underwent physical and occupational therapy.